 PROGRAMS.
 The intervention arm encourages healthy personal lifestyle habits for the providers, so they can be healthy role models for the children.
 Additionally, the program promotes home environments that support physical activity and nutrition, and it also strengthens business practices.
 The intervention is delivered through workshops, home visits, tailored coaching calls, and educational tool kits.
 The control arm is an enhanced version of the business practices module (from the intervention arm), and is delivered over a nine month period.

 REACH.
-Keys enrolled over 160 FCCH providers and almost 500 children between the ages of 1.5 – 4 years from over 15 North Carolina counties.
+Keys enrolled over 160 FCCH providers and almost 500 children between the ages of 1.5–4 years from over 15 North Carolina counties.
 Data collection as well as intervention implementation was completed in April 2016.
-The team is eager to examine the data and write several papers.
+Primary outcomes were change in observed child diet quality and moderate to vigorous physical activity while at the FCCH.
+Secondary measures included child body mass index, FCCH provider health behaviors, and FCCH nutrition and physical activity environments and business practices.

 GRANTOR and CLINICAL TRAILS REGISTRATION INFORMATION